purepisces/DeepLearningSystem/hw1/Readme.md

 Hw1: This homework will get you started with your implementation of the **needle** (**ne**cessary **e**lements of **d**eep **le**arning) library that you will develop throughout this course.
 In particular, the goal of this assignment is to build a basic **automatic differentiation** frameowrk, then use this to re-implement the simple two-layer neural network you used for the MNIST digit classification problem in HW0.

+For an introduction to the `needle` framework, refer to Lecture 5 in class and [this Jupyter notebook](https://github.com/dlsys10714/notebooks/blob/main/5_automatic_differentiation_implementation.ipynb) from the lecture.
+For this homework, you will be implementing the basics of automatic differentiation using a `numpy` CPU backend (in later assignments, you will move to your own linear algebra library including GPU code).
+All code for this assignment will be written in Python.

+For the purposes of this assignment, there are two important files in the `needle` library, the `python/needle/autograd.py` file (which defines the basics of the computational graph framework, and also will form the basis of the automatic differentation framework), and the `python/needle/ops/ops_mathematic.py`.file (which contains implementations of various operators that you will use implement throughout the assignment and the course).

 - **hw1_combined.ipynb**: The original Jupyter notebook.
 - **hw1_part1.md**: homework explanation